argythana/uoa_py_course/lectures_07_12_pandas_scikit/lecture_09_EDA_plots/Net_immigration_insights.md

 The data show that *Greece ranks number one* in the whole world, in terms of Negative Net Migration, as a percentage of the population, excluding war-torn areas and small nation states.

 ![Top 20 countries in Negative Migration](https://github.com/argythana/uoa_py_course/blob/main/lectures_07_12_pandas_scikit/lecture_09_EDA_plots/top20_in_negative_migration_2023.png)

+It is also useful to note that this is a longer-term issue that merits closer examination.

 Please read below for a more detailed analysis on the methodology and the data.
 To Do Your Own Research, please take a look at the [Notebook in GitHub](https://github.com/argythana/uoa_py_course/blob/main/lectures_07_12_pandas_scikit/lecture_09_EDA_plots/lecture_07f_wpp_eda.ipynb).